wirljordan/x-alerts-mvp/X_AUTH_SETUP.md

 ### Common Issues

 1. **"Invalid redirect URI" error**:
-   - Make sure the callback URL in your Twitter app matches exactly: `http://localhost:3000/api/auth/callback/x`
+   - Make sure the callback URL in your X app matches exactly: `http://localhost:3000/api/auth/callback/x`
    - Check that there are no trailing slashes

 2. **"Client ID not found" error**: